natereid72/cp-k8sScripts/README.md

 Usage: ./argo-cp-all-in-one.sh [arogCD admin password]

 Installs argo CD, then appllies argo CD applications to the cluster that install Gatekeeper, Crossplane, and the Crossplane XRDs and Composition for an AKS cluster.
-Use either this `all-in-one.sh` or the `uxp.sh` and `argoCD.sh`.
+Use either this `argo-cp-all-in-one.sh` or the `uxp.sh` and `argoCD.sh`.

 ### uxp.sh